amiechen/builtwithvue/README.md

 ### Project List

 - project 1: Wunderlist Clone
-  - vue-router, components, attributes, methods, simplified store
+  - vue-router, components, attributes, methods, simplified store like vuex, slots, events, fetchData before navigation in vue-router
   - how to make sure vue re-render when data changed? store
   - Where should I store my data? top level App.vue? no, use a store
 - project 2: Google Reader Clone